ashishbaberwal/blockNexus/README.md

 After completing the last step, the property details should display:
 **"Owned by 0xf39F...2266"**

-This indicates that the property is now owned by the `buyer` account (`0xf39F...2266`), which corresponds to index 0 in Hardhat.
+This indicates that the property is now owned by the `buyer` account, which corresponds to index 8 in Hardhat.

 **Note**: Hardhat initializes account addresses in a predictable way when starting up, ensuring consistent behavior during each run.